segmentio/analytics-ios-mcvid/README.md

 [![License](https://img.shields.io/cocoapods/l/analytics-ios-mcvid.svg?style=flat)](https://cocoapods.org/pods/analytics-ios-mcvid)
 [![Platform](https://img.shields.io/cocoapods/p/analytics-ios-mcvid.svg?style=flat)](https://cocoapods.org/pods/analytics-ios-mcvid)

-A middleware to inject an Adobe Marketing Cloud Visitor IDs to your identify events.
-Customer's initialize the middleware with their Adobe Organization ID and DCS Region.
+A middleware to inject an Adobe Marketing Cloud Visitor IDs to your Segment events.
+Initialize the middleware with your Adobe Organization ID and DCS Region.
 A list of DCS Regions can be found [here](https://marketing.adobe.com/resources/help/en_US/aam/dcs-regions.html).
 The middleware makes a call to Adobe's Experience Cloud ID Service to retrieve the Marketing Cloud ID.
 Documentation on the HTTP request can be found [here](https://marketing.adobe.com/resources/help/en_US/mcvid/mcvid-direct-integration.html).
 If there is an advertisingId present on the device we will sync that ID to the Adobe Marketing Cloud ID.
+The Adobe Marketing Cloud ID will then be appending to your `identify`, `track`, `screen`, and `group` calls in the integration specific object.

 ## Example